-A hidden gem in Malaysia, Negeri Sembilan is only an hour drive from Kuala Lumpur.
+A hidden gem in Malaysia, Negeri Sembilan is only an hour’s drive from Kuala Lumpur.
 Locals rave about Port Dickson, a coastal town in the state, for its beautiful beaches, shopping malls, and other tourist attractions.
 Majestic mountains and interesting museums also surround the area of Negeri Sembilan.
 Visit the intriguing Sansheng Gong or hike through the Cape Rachado Forest Reserve.

-3. Phuket, Thailand
+4. Phuket, Thailand

 With limited days to spend on vacation, travelling to the Little Red Dot can already give you a weekend to remember.
 As small as Singapore is, there are numerous sights to see here.
 Fortunately, you won’t have to spend days hopping from one attraction to another.
 In fact, you can visit the Marina Bay Sands, the Gardens by the Bay, the Helix Bridge, the Merlion Park, and Sentosa all in one day!

 7. Koror, Palau

 Looking for an uncrowded tropical paradise?
 Don’t lose hope.
-As Koror isn’t as popular as other island destinations near the Philippines, the beaches are free from the mounts of trash most well-known beaches suffer from.
+As Koror isn’t as popular as other island destinations near the Philippines, the beaches are free from the mounds of trash most well-known beaches suffer from.
 Go scuba diving in the scenic spots of Rock Islands, admire the colourful Palauan exhibits at Belau National Museum, or see the World War II Seaplane Base.

-6. Hong Kong
+8. Hong Kong

 If you’re searching for a weekend getaway for your whole family, then you must consider Hong Kong.
 Let the kids enjoy the fun rides at Hong Kong Disneyland or Ocean Park.
-Meanwhile, adults can admire the Symphony of Lights or the Victoria Peak.
+Meanwhile, adults can admire the Symphony of Lights or Victoria Peak.
 Adrenaline junkies can hike the Dragon’s Back Trail and view Hong Kong Island from the peak.
 Nearby, Tai Long Bay awaits with fine white sand and waves perfect for a swim or surf.

-7. Phnom Penh, Cambodia
+10. Phnom Penh, Cambodia

 Backpackers love Phnom Penh — affordable hostels, hot parties, and rooftop bars are just a part of life there.
 Touring Phnom Penh won’t burn a hole in your pocket as you can easily explore the area with a rented bike.
 If you dig historical sites, you’ll love the Wat Phnom Buddhist temple, the Royal Palace, and the Tuol Sleng Genocide Museum.
-On the other hand, you can also shop til you drop at the massive, art deco Central Market.
+On the other hand, you can also shop till you drop at the massive, art deco Central Market.
 Aside from its iconic architecture, you can find all sorts of cheap knick-knacks and food items here.

-8. Busan, South Korea
+11. Busan, South Korea

-Instead of spending your weekend binging on Korean drama, why not travel to South Korea?
+Instead of spending your weekend bingeing on Korean drama, why not travel to South Korea?
 Aside from the obvious Korean culture you’ve been dying to experience for years, Busan has a variety of attractions to offer.
 Beach bums can relax at several beaches like Haeundae, which would be a smart choice if you want to munch on Korean food while taking in the sun.
-The Taejongdae Park is a definite must-see, too.
+Taejongdae Park is a definite must-see, too.
 From here, you can witness a breathtaking view of the ocean and cliffs.

-9. Bali, Indonesia
+14. Bali, Indonesia

 A long weekend is a pretty solid excuse to go find places that will prettify your feed.
 As many travellers may know, Bali has become Instagram heaven.
 From the quirky hostels to the spectacular infinity pools, this island province has it all.
-Anyone can see the sun set from just about anywhere, but there’s a certain magic when you witness the sun set in Seminyak.
+Anyone can see the sunset from just about anywhere, but there’s a certain magic when you witness the sunset in Seminyak.
 As you get comfy in the many bean bags at the beach, watch the sky turn orange before transforming into a stunning purple.
 Be sure to check out, and strike a pose at, the Bali Gate, Tegalalang Rice Terrace, and Ulun Danu Beratan Temple, too!

 10. Hanoi, Vietnam